-Indirectly, you can also collect data from a number of other systems by importing into XenForo 1.5, which currently has a larger selection of importers, and then running an upgrade on the XenForo 1.5 database to version 2.
+Indirectly, you can also collect data from a number of other systems by importing into XenForo 1.5, which has a different selection of importers, and then running an upgrade on the XenForo 1.5 database to version 2.

 Before you start

 Before you begin an import, there are a number of considerations and preparatory steps you may want to make prior to the configuration process.
 These steps vary depending on the system from which you will be importing, and are described in the system-specific importer notes below.

 You can start the import system by clicking on Import data, in the Tools section of the XenForo admin control panel.

 On this page, you will be asked to choose an import source.
 The sources listed are grouped by the system into which they are designed to import.

 At the time of writing, all existing importers target XenForo itself, but in time there may be importers that target the XenForo Media Gallery, the XenForo Resource Manager, or even third party add-on products.

 Once you have selected an importer that matches the source data you want to import, hit the Continue button.

 Each importer defines its own requirements, and will present you with a series of forms to complete in order to gather the information it needs in order to proceed.
 Generally, this will involve the database connection details for the source system.